orsonteodoro/gcf2/README.md

 * Optimizations that causes memory leaks or runtime errors will be disabled.
 * Suspected slow and not smooth performance.
 * Newer optimizations will break because they are not feature complete or not debug enough.
+* I am currently not using Graphite auto-parallelization because overhead and possible thread explosion.
+It is better just to manually code it to use both multicore and SIMD properly.
+* loop-unroll-and-jam is broken on GCC 5.4 for most packages.
+* loop-nest-optimize is broken on GCC 5.4 for most packages.

 Compiler used:
 * gcc is the default compiler because it has more access to experimental optimizations.